-Olivia Buckton-Smith is an Actor, Singer, Model, Writer and Director.
-Her experience includes musical theatre, drama teaching, the creation and execution of performance art and children’s entertainment.
+Olivia Buckton-Smith is an Actor, Singer & Model, her experience includes musical theatre, drama teaching, the creation and execution of performance art and children’s entertainment.

 Olivia’s first taste of acting was at the age of 15 with Scrambled Prince Theatre Company’s production of How Came That Blood (2014 & 2015).
-The company, associated with Jesse Rasmussen (Creator of Four Larks) , who worked extensively on the project, later went on to receive four and five star reviews at both the Adelaide and Melbourne Fringe Festivals.
+The company, associated with Jesse Rasmussen (Creator of Four Larks) who worked extensively on this project, later went on to receive four and five star reviews at the Adelaide and Melbourne Fringe Festivals.

-In 2015, Olivia also wrote her first play; Ay Mis Hijos (Oh My Children) for Montsalvat Arts’ Festival (2015) whilst still completing secondary school.
+In 2015, Olivia wrote her first play; Ay Mis Hijos (Oh My Children) for Montsalvat Arts’ Festival (2015) whilst still completing secondary school.
 At 16 she worked with a group of asylum seekers and refugees to create I’d Turn Back.
-This plays highlighted the human stories of refugees and asylum seekers struggling in the midst of a volatile political climate.
+A play that highlighted the human stories of refugees and asylum seekers struggling in the midst of a volatile political climate.
 It featured at both the Melbourne (2016) and Adelaide Fringe Festivals (2017).
-During this time Olivia continued to direct I’d Turn Back whilst also performing, in a ‘Cabaret meets Brecht” performance of, Ceremony of the Innocent at the Adelaide and Melbourne Fringe festivals.
-Olivia also performed with Scrambled Prince Theatre Company’s Euripides Alcestis at both festivals the following year.
+During this time Olivia continued to direct I’d Turn Back whilst also performing, in a ‘Cabaret meets Brecht” performance of, Ceremony of the Innocent at the Adelaide and Melbourne Fringe Festivals.
+Olivia performed with Scrambled Prince Theatre Company’s Euripides Alcestis at both fringe festivals again the following year (2018).

-Olivia lives in Melbourne suburbia with her family and her new dog Percy – sadly her weird dog Jaspa passed away around Christmas time.
-She sings Christmas carols every year with The Salvation Army to raise money for the homeless, is a yoga instructor, runs her own small business and loves gluten free baking.
+Olivia lives in Melbourne suburbia with her dog Esmerelda, she sings Christmas carols every year to raise money for the homeless, is a yoga instructor, runs her own small business and loves gluten free baking.